containerum/kube-importer/README.md

 ```
   helm repo add containerum https://charts.containerum.io
   helm repo update
-  helm install containerum/kube-importer
+  helm install containerum/volume
 ```

 ## Contributions
-Please submit all contributions concerning Kube-importer component to this repository.
+Please submit all contributions concerning Volume component to this repository.
 Contributing guidelines are available [here](https://github.com/containerum/containerum/blob/master/CONTRIBUTING.md).

 ## License
-Kube-importer project is licensed under the terms of the Apache License Version 2.0.
+Volume project is licensed under the terms of the Apache License Version 2.0.
 Please see LICENSE in this repository for more details.